Pin3appl3ishan/s3-Web/readme.md

 - [Author](#author)

 ## Overview
-A simple age calculator which calculates the interval between the input date and current date.
+A simple barebone of schoolworkspro webapp.

 ### Screenshot